Computer history - 2012

 On August 15, 2012, employees of Saudi Aramco began to notice their computers were acting strangely.
-They later discovered that they are victims of the largest cyber attack to date.
+They later discovered they were victims of the largest cyber attack.
 The attack resulted in the data of at least 35,000 computers being partially or totally wiped out.
 The company's network did not come back online until five months later.

-Facebook officially crosses the one billion active users mark on October 4, 2012.
+Facebook officially crossed the one billion active users mark on October 4, 2012.

 Other computer events in 2012

-The Department of Justice seizes and shut down Megaupload and its related sites on January 19, 2012, for Copyright infringements.
+The Department of Justice seized and shut down Megaupload and its related sites on January 19, 2012, for Copyright infringements.
 One year later, Mega or mega.co.nz was launched.